glambengco/HR-Analytics-Predicting-Employee-Turnover/README.md

 ## Conclusion

-Insights from exploratory data analysis and feature importances of the machine learning model confirm that employees are overworked.
-Woking long hours and contributing to several projects without receiving promotion is a characteristic of poor work culture.
+Insights from exploratory data analysis and feature importance values of the machine learning model confirm that employees are overworked.
+Working long hours and contributing to several projects without receiving promotion is a characteristic of poor work culture.

 The following actions are recommended to help improve employee retention.
 1. Limit the number of projects that employees need to work on.